All About Arch Wires - Biermann Orthodontics

 Stainless Steel Braces Wires

 Stainless steel wires have been used for decades due to their high strength.
-In addition, stainless steel wires do not rust and can be adjusted in many different ways by the orthodontist without breaking.
+Stainless steel wires also do not rust and can be adjusted in many different ways by the orthodontist without breaking.

 However, stainless steel wires are not very elastic, meaning that if you bend these wires too much, they will assume the new position and will not return to their original position.